When to plant -- Plant your seeds when you receive them for best germination.

 Increase air ventilation slightly after sprouting to prevent rot, but continue keeping the

 soil surface moist for 2-3 weeks after sprouting.

 Lighting -- This Impatiens prefers bright shade, or filtered sunlight.
 Avoid prolonged direct sun

 while they are young, unless it's early-morning sun.

 Fertilizing -- The first 8 weeks, feed weekly with a small amount of

 dilute (1/8 strength) liquid fertilizer.

 is perfect for young seedlings, since it is easily absorbed and complete.

-Once they are 1 month old, you may switch to a granular fertilizer if you wish.
+Once they are 2 months old, you may switch to an all-purpose granular fertilizer that contains micronutrients.